Juliane-W/carmen-rvp/README.md

 # CARMEN-RVP analysis tool
 CARMEN-RVP is a CRISPR/Cas13 based assay detecting 9 respiratory viruses.
 The readout is raw fluorescence data extracted from the Fluidigm RT-PCR software.
-The exported data can then be further analyzed with this tool.
+The exported data can then be further analyzed with this tool. \

+src folder:\
+The main script for the analysis is called 'carmen_rvp_analysis.py'.
+The other scripts contain functions that will be imported during the analysis run.

+img folder:\
+Icons for graphical user interface.

+archive-expertversion folder:\
+For R&D use only.
+This contains an older version of the tool that provides the user with more flexibility on the input.

 ## Requirements
 Python dependencies: